subtopic 2.2: Energy and biomass in ecosystems

 - Ingestion by Organisms:

-- Higher Trophic Levels: Predators that consume these smaller organisms also ingest the microplastics and pollutants, leading to bioaccumulation and biomagnification up the food chain.
+- Higher Trophic Levels: Predators that consume these smaller organisms ingest the microplastics as well, leading to bioaccumulation (increasing concentration in an organism) and biomagnification (increasing concentration up the food chain).

 Ecological and Health Impacts